An estimated 30% of men suffer from premature ejaculation (PE) at some point in their life, which can cause significant distress.

 Behavioural strategies: "start-stop" and "squeeze techniques" often prove effective, but do not provide a long-term solution.

-It can take a few months for you to overcome PE with these techniques.
-However, they are not cures and many men have to start using them again a few months after returning to normality as their sexual performance deteriorates over time.
+It can take a few months for you to overcome PE with these techniques and many men have to keep using them on a permanent basis.

 For these patients, medications that reduce your sensitivity are a better solution and eventually improve control over ejaculation.
 Whilst they can be taken as long-term solutions for premature ejaculation, they don't fix the underlying causes of PE.

 This is by far the most simple technique and can be done alone or with a partner.